vicha-w/TopSF/README.md

     - **One `data` key is required.** This specifies the input ROOT files for data.
 Another key `nominal_files` must be present in `data`, and must contain a list of input file paths.
     - Any number of processes, each as one key.
 Inside it must contain the keys `nominal_files` that specify the file paths for nominal event distributions, and `unc_files` that specify the file paths for event distributions for shape-based uncertainties, such as JES or JER.
 - `basecut`: Base cut to be applied to all events. **Required.**
 - `categories`: _Tagging categories_ to be added to the datacard.
+(This is equivalent to _processes_ in HiggsCombine.)
 Each key represents a tagging category, and must contain the list of processes (under `processes` key) and further cuts for that category (under `cut` key).
-- `tagger`: Details on the designated tagger
+- `tagger`: Details on the designated tagger.
     - `name`: Name of the tagger to be used in files
     - `varname`: Name of the discrimnator _as seen in the ntuple files_.
     - `cut`: Discriminator cut for the tagger.
 Passing and failing events are defined as events with discriminator values higher and lower than this cut respectively.